changlade/digital-twin/README.md

 A full-stack demo for a **Bio-Mechanical & Sustainability Digital Twin** built on Databricks.
 The repo contains two components that deploy together as a single **Databricks Asset Bundle**:

+For more details on Ontologies in Databricks: https://www.databricks.com/blog/how-build-digital-twins-operational-efficiency

 | Component | What it does |
 |-----------|-------------|
 | **ETL Pipeline** | Synthetic event generator + Lakeflow Spark Declarative Pipeline (bronze → silver → gold) |
 | **DairyFlow App** | FastAPI backend + React frontend served as a Databricks App |

 ---